-At the beginning of the dry season it is possible to canoe the whole length of the gorge (update: it used to be, it's not allowed any more...), but the waters recede quickly.
+At the beginning of the dry season it used to be possible to canoe the whole length of the gorge but sadly that's not allowed any more.
+Anyway, the waters recede quickly.

 Most tourists will see the Windjana Gorge by following the 3.5 km path that winds its way through the monsoonal strip of vegetation along the permanent pools of water that remain.

 Brave tourists are known to swim here early in the season.
 And someone very brave had a dip here one long gone October, at the end of a hot, sweaty day...

 I remember standing there, one foot in the water, one sinking into the sandy edge of the pool, trying to throw water over myself while keeping an eye on about two dozen little crocodiles at the same time...

 That's the most noticeable feature of Windjana Gorge in my eyes, the freshwater crocodiles.
 It's what I remember from every visit.
 There are literally dozens of them, in all sizes.
 As the pools of water get smaller and smaller they end up more and more crammed into those pools.
 You really can't miss them.
 They also seem to be very used to humans, which is no surprise given the tourist numbers here.

 Freshwater crocodiles are usually harmless.
 They won't stalk or attack you like saltwater crocodiles do.
 Still, a crocodile is a crocodile and their teeth are razor sharp, so please don't try to pet them or pick them up.